anBertoli/simple-strings/docs/api.md

 string `s2`, eventually growing the allocated space for the latter.
-The strategy used in prepend functions is the following: if the string `s2` has enough allocated space to contain also the string `s1` the content is simply prepended, otherwise the `s2` string will be grown in order to have allocated space of (2*n + 1) bytes, where n is the resulting string length.
+The strategy used in prepend functions is the following: if the string `s2` has enough allocated space to contain also the string `s1` the content is simply prepended, otherwise the `s2` string will be grown in order to have allocated space of (2*n + 1 for the null terminator) bytes, where n is the resulting string length.
 In this case, both the final `len` and the free space `free` will be equal to n.
 The string `s2` is modified in place.

-Returns the string `s2` with the C string `s1` prepended in case of success or NULL if eventual reallocations fail.
+Returns `err_none` (zero) in case of success or an error if any reallocation fails.
 In case of failure the string `s2` is still valid and must be freed after use.

 ```c
 ss_err ss_prepend_raw_len(const char *s1, ss s2, size_t s1_len);